-3 Quality Model
+Quality Model

-3.1 Quality Factors and Criteria
+Quality Factors and Criteria

 The definition of any quality metric should be embedded in a generic quality model to allow for easy extensibility and maintenance.
-As a general rule of thumb we propose to adopt the quality model specification used in software engineering.
+As a general rule of thumb we propose to adopt the quality model specification used in software engineering such as the ISO 9126 and ISO 9242 for software quality.
 This is motivated by the fact that we want to integrate human language technology into the evaluation process, and that we are looking for how some of these processes can be automated.
 Just as this is the case with source code control in software engineering.